Last Updated on August 5, 2021 by Dr M

 I wish I could tell you that the ABPI exam is a piece of cake.
 But, I’d be lying and I’m not that kinda gal.
 I’m a plain-speaking, tell it like it is kinda gal.

 So, can I confess something to you?

 Yep.
-Three years have now gone by since I got serious about sharing my tools and expertise directly with exam candidates on my new dedicated website.
+Four years have now gone by since I got serious about sharing my tools and expertise directly with exam candidates on my new dedicated website.